baitando/blog/_posts/2017-08-26-connect-to-raspberry-pi-using-a-ttl-to-usb-converter.md

 ---
 Normally I use a keyboard and a screen connected to a new Raspberry Pi for doing the initial setup.
 Once the network and SSH are up and running, I connect from remote to do the rest of the setup.

-As an alternative I tried to establish a connection between the Raspberry Pi and a laptop using a TTL to USB converter.
+As an alternative I tried to establish a connection between the Raspberry Pi (in this particular case a Raspberry Pi 3 Model B) and a laptop using a TTL to USB converter.
 Of course it works - but there are some things you need to know besides the general things described on [Wikipedia][wiki-uart].
 The summary provided here might help others struggling with similar problems.

 This post shows only my personal experiences with the specific hardware I used.
 For this reason I cannot accept any responsibility or liability in case anything is damaged.